+Email: brout@scotborders.gov.uk

-Email: assessor@centralscotland-vjb.gov.uk The review will be handled by staff who were not involved in the original decision.
+The review will be handled by a member of staff not involved in the original decision.
 You will receive notice of the result of your review within 20 working days.
-It will explain the findings of the review as well as details of how to appeal to the Office of the Scottish Information Commissioner if you are dissatisfied with the review decision.
+It will explain the findings of the review as well as details of how to appeal to the Office of the Scottish Information Commissioner if you are dissatisfied with the review decision reached by the Assessor.